TheSkjegg/Modular-RGB-LED-Sign/README.md

 # Modular-RGB-LED-Sign

-3D Printed modular RGB LED strip sign
+This repo holds the code for modular 3D printed RGD LED signs as shown in this video: